 A regular review is undertaken of each area of interest to determine the appropriateness of continuing to carry forward costs in relation to that area of interest.
-All exploration projects have been reviewed at 30 June 2020.
-Accordingly, the Consolidated Entity recorded an aggregate exploration expense of \$915,504 (2019: \$1,560,341) in the statement of profit or loss and other comprehensive income.
+All exploration projects have been impairment tested at 30 June 2021, and subsequently all costs have been carried forward.
 Each project is individually discussed below: